Azure/iotedge/test/README.md

 # How to run the end-to-end tests

+## Software Dependency
+Since an IoT Edge device is reposible for running Long Hault(LH) and End-to-End (E2E) tests; hence, the software requirements to run a test is the combination of IoTEdge and test build.
+* For IoTEdge
+    * Moby Engine
+    * Moby CLI
+    * iotedge
+    * libiothsm-std
+* For Building Tests
+    * .NET Core SDK
+    * Azure CLI (Optional)

 ## Test parameters

 The end-to-end tests take several parameters, which they expect to find in a file named `context.json` in the same directory as the test binaries (e.g., `test/Microsoft.Azure.Devices.Edge.Test/bin/Debug/netcoreapp2.1/context.json`).
 Parameter names are case-insensitive.
 The parameters are:

+_Note: the directory does not exist upon cloning.
+A user can manually `mkdir` for the path or run a test to have it generate the directory hierarchy -- (though the initial test will complain that `context.json` is not found)._

 | Name | Required | Description |
 |------|----------|-------------|